 WARTS are caused by the human papillomavirus (HPV).
-HPV is contagious, so it is easy to get this virus.
-Many people get a wart when they have skin-to-skin contact with someone who has a it.
-You also can get a it by touching something that touched a person’s wart, such as a towel or the floor of a locker room.
+HPV is a highly contagious disease which facilitates the spread of this virus easily.
+Many people get a wart when they have skin-to-skin contact with someone who has already contracted it.
+You also can get it by touching an object that touched a person’s wart, such as a towel or the floor of a locker room.

 The type of wart you get depends on the type of HPV that infects you and where it is located.

-These usually form on the fingers, around the nails where the virus can easily get into the body, such as near a bitten fingernail or hangnail.
-They also form on the back of our hands.
+These usually form on the fingers, around the nails where the virus can easily get into the body, such as near a bitten fingernail or hangnail, or also form on the back of our hands.
 A common wart often looks like a rough bump.

 When common warts form on the soles of the feet, they are called plantar warts.
 Plantar is the medical term for the bottom of the foot.
 Left untreated, they can grow quickly.

 These can be found anywhere on the skin, but are most common on the face.
-Shaving seems to cause these warts to spread, so flat warts are common in the beard area of men and on the legs of women.
+Shaving seems to cause these warts to spread, so flat warts are common in men’s beard and on the legs of women.

-They usually appear in or around the genital region.
-People get genital warts through sexual contact.
+They usually appear in or around the genital region and are transmitted by sexual contact.
 In some cases, a mother can spread it to her baby during childbirth when the baby passes through the birth canal.

 HPV vaccines can prevent males and females from getting some of the most common types of HPV that can cause genital warts and cancer.
-These vaccines do not protect against other types.
+However, they do not protect against other types.
 For the best protection, it is important to get all three shots.
 The vaccines should be given before a person becomes sexually active.

 Many types are usually harmless and tend to disappear with time.
-Since it can take a few months to longer than a year to disappear, treatment may be recommended.
+Since it can take from a few months to a period longer than a year to disappear, treatment may be recommended.
 Treating them reduces the risk of spreading the virus to other parts of your body and to others.

-Dermatologists offer many wart treatments.
-The treatment a patient receives varies with age, type, and many other considerations.
-No one treatment works for everyone.
+Dermatologists offer many wart treatments which vary with age, type, and many other considering factors.
+No treatment works for everyone.
 Some of them are stubborn and require your dermatologist to use more than one type of treatment to clear them off.

 Many treatments that you can buy without a prescription contain salicylic acid.
 Your dermatologist can prescribe a medicine that contains a stronger dose.
 If your dermatologist prescribes a medicine with salicylic acid, you will likely apply it every day after bathing or soaking.
 It can take many weeks to see results.
 You should stop treatment, at least for a short time, if the wart or the skin around it becomes sore.

 Cryotherapy is a common treatment for warts.
 Your dermatologist will freeze the wart with liquid nitrogen, causing the wart to blister and later fall off.
 To prevent freezing healthy skin, patients often need more than one treatment.
 Some people see a lighter spot form on skin treated with cryotherapy.
-This is more common in people who have darker skin.
+This is more common in people who have a darker skin tone.